Jonathan Satter: Public sector under Bush

+Public sector under DeSantis

 In 2019, Florida Governor Ron DeSantis appointed Satter as the secretary of the Florida Department of Management Services.
 As Secretary, Satter acted as the chief operating officer of state government, overseeing business, workforce, and technology operations for the 3rd largest state government in the United States with 100,000+ employees, and a $100 billion budget.
 Satter was unanimously confirmed by the Florida Senate.

 In April 2020, in response to the effects of COVID-19 on the Florida economy, Ron DeSantis increased Satter's responsibilities by naming him as the unemployment "czar", overseeing all responses to the unemployment crisis in Florida, taking the responsibilities away from Department of Economic Opportunity Director Ken Lawson.
 Shortly after the appointment, the unemployment system showed slow but significant improvement under Satter.
 A month after Satter took over, DeSantis claimed many of the problems had been fixed, and that “99.99 percent” of people who had filed claims correctly had been paid.
 According to the Tampa Bay Times, Satter's role was one of 8 key decisions Ron DeSantis has made that shaped Florida’s response to the pandemic.

 In February 2021, media reported that Satter would be leaving the Ron DeSantis administration and return to the private sector.

 In April 2022, PE Hub reported that Satter had been named Chief Operating Officer and Managing Director of White Wolf Capital Group, a Florida based investment firm.
 Satter previously had served as a Senior Advisor and board member of the firm.
 White Wolf Capital is a private investment firm that began operations in late 2011 and is focused on making both direct and indirect investments in leading middle market companies located in North America.
 On the direct side, White Wolf Capital seeks both private equity as well as private credit investment opportunities in companies with $20 million to $200 million in revenues and up to $20 million in EBITDA.
 Typical situations include, management buyouts, leveraged buyouts, recapitalizations and investments for growth.
 Preferred industries include manufacturing, business services, information technology, security, aerospace and defense.

 In October 2022, Florida Governor Ron DeSantis appointed Satter to the Board of Directors of both Enterprise Florida and Space Florida.